flame-engine/flame/doc/components.md

   this.bg.layerDelta = Offset(40, 0);
 ```

 By default the images are aligned to the bottom left, repeated along the X-axis and scaled proportionally so that the image covers the height of the screen.
-If you want to change this behaviour, for example if you are not making a side scrolling game, you set the `repeat`, `alignment` and `fill` parameters for each ParallaxImage.
+If you want to change this behaviour, for example if you are not making a side scrolling game, you can set the `repeat`, `alignment` and `fill` parameters for each ParallaxImage.

 Advanced example:
 ```dart